kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 The comments right above that part say to not leave any of the fields blank, but it is really not that big of a deal.
 Save your vars.

+##Setting up your certificates

 If you haven't noticed, the default shell for root in FreeBSD is csh.
 In order to perform the next few steps, we'll need some Bourne shell functionality.
-If you really want to install bash, you can, but it is overkill for what you are going to do with this.
+If you really want to install bash, you can, but it is overkill for what you are about to do.
 The following commands are going to use `sh` (the Bourne shell).
 It should also work with `bash`, if that's the kind of person you are.

 Note that the 2nd command has a space between the period (.) and the vars.
 In the classic Bourne shell, this is how you source a file.
 The space is important.